mapbender/mapbender-documentation/en/functions/basic/overview.rst

 * **Fix:** Fixes the overview extent (default: false).
 * **Title:** Title of the element, will be listed in "Layouts".
 * **Layerset:** Refers to a previously defined layerset, e.g. overview.
-* **Visibility:** Initially open/Initially closed/Permanently open - Defines whether the overview should be open or closed on start.
-These options will show a button to close the overview map.
-The option open-permanent provides an overview map and does not show a button. (default: Initially open)
+* **Visibility:** Initially open/Initially closed/Permanently open - Defines whether the overview will be open or closed on start.
+The first two options will show a button to close the overview map.
+The third option provides an overview map and does not show a button. (default: Initially open)
 * **Width/Height:** Width and height of the element.
 * **Position:** Position of the overview map frame in the application; options are: top left, bottom left, top right and bottom right.